Hiroshima Day Trip from Osaka or Kyoto: Can You Visit Miyajima and Peace Park in One Day?

 Who should not do Hiroshima and Miyajima in one day?

-Book a tour instead if you want simpler logistics, more historical context, or a lower-stress way to fit both UNESCO sites into one day.
+• You want a lower-stress way to fit both UNESCO sites into a single day